JohnMVSantos/NRF24-MultiWii-Drone/docs/prototypes.rst

     - Motor fasteners that were improvised using drywall anchors were too heavy (Motors will be glued directly in the next prototype).
     - The wires were too thick using 24AWG.
     - The perforated board was too large with lots of unused space.
-    - The soldered pin connectors (NRF24L01, perforated board, buzzer) are too heavy (These will be removed and wires will be soldered directly in the next prototype).
+    - The soldered JST connectors (NRF24L01, perforated board, buzzer) are too heavy (These will be removed and wires will be soldered directly in the next prototype).
     - 1N5819 diodes are too heavy (Using 1N4148 surface mount diodes in the next prototype).
     - Using velcro is too heavy (Use super glue instead).